r-lib/processx/README.md

 * Kill background process, when its associated object is garbage collected.
 * Restart background processes.
-* Read the standard output and error, using non-blocking connections.
 * Portable, works on Linux, macOS and Windows.
 * Lightweight, it only depends on the also lightweight `R6`, `assertthat`, `crayon` and `debugme` packages.

-## Caveats

-* There is no way of doing a *blocking* read from the standard output or error stream of the process.

 ## Installation